-Nearly all countries around the world have a school feeding programme, and each day at least 368 million children from kindergarten to secondary school receive food at school.
-This huge figure indicates that governments recognize school feeding as an essential tool for the development and growth of school children, communities, and society as a whole, and as a social safety net.
-Still, many more children do not benefit from school feeding, and in countries where poverty rates mean school meals would be a vital safety net, the reach of school meal programmes is smaller.
+Nearly all countries around the world have a school feeding programme and at least 368 million children from kindergarten to secondary school receive food at school every day.
+Governments recognize school feeding as an essential tool for the development and growth of children, communities, and society as a whole.

-In our efforts to create a world where educational and nutritional opportunities reach the hungry poor, schools play a significant role.
-Schools are where we lay the foundation for future generations to grow and thrive.
+In our efforts to create a world where educational and nutritional opportunities reach the hungry poor, schools are critical.
+It’s where we lay the foundation for future generations to grow and thrive.

 What is School Feeding?